AguaClara/Textbook/AIDE/About/Plant20-80.rst

    :widths: 50, 100

    "Flow (L/s)", "The maximum flow rate sets the size of all of the processes in the plant.
 Vary it to see how everything changes."
-   Minimum temperature (˚C), Temperature changes the design for the flocculator, clarifier, and filter.
+   Minimum temperature (˚C), "Temperature changes the design for the flocculator, clarifier, and filter."

 .. |donate| image:: donate.png